top of page

 Location for in-person classes:

-8 North Main St., Waterbury Vermont
+109 South Main St., Waterbury Vermont

-Advanced
+Advanced Online Classes

-This class aims to give musicians a deeper look into Irish music and repertoire, and is geared to musicians who play at an intermediate to advanced level, and want to learn more about iconic musicians and styles of playing.
+This class aims to give musicians a deeper look into Irish music and repertoire, and is geared to musicians who play at an intermediate to advanced level, and who want to learn more about iconic musicians and styles of playing.

-We hope that learning about the composers of this music (and some of the stories behind the tunes) will help make both the music and the playing of it more meaningful to you.
+We hope that learning about the players and composers of this music (and some of the stories behind the tunes) will help make both the music and the playing of it more meaningful to you.

 The self-paced online “classes” will feature weekly assigned tunes, teaching sound files, video clips, and stories behind the tunes using both email and Google Drive.